-We know that hernias are more prevalent in obese individuals (hiatal hernia) and the general male population (inguinal hernia), but did you know that hernias can be present in babies since birth as well?
+We know that hernias are more prevalent in obese individuals (hiatal hernia) and the general male population (inguinal hernia), but did you know that in Singapore, hernias can be present in babies since birth as well?
 This type of hernia is known as an umbilical hernia.

 What is an umbilical hernia?

 Before a baby is born, the umbilical cord passes through the abdomen via a small opening in the abdominal muscles.
 The opening in these abdominal muscles usually closes after birth, but when it doesn’t, a part of the small intestine protrudes out through it, creating a soft bulge of tissue around the navel.
 This bulge is an umbilical hernia.

 The size of an umbilical hernia can vary; I’ve seen some as small as a pea and others the size of a plum.
 Some may also only be noticeable when the baby laughs, cries or coughs — this is usually the classic sign of an umbilical hernia.
 Although umbilical hernias are more prevalent in infants (about 20% of babies have one), they account for 10% of hernias in adults.
 Those that appear in adulthood are usually due to being overweight or obese, lifting heavy objects or having a multiple pregnancy.

 When should I worry about my baby’s umbilical hernia?

 Most umbilical hernias are harmless and nothing to worry about.
 They should go away on their own by the time the child reaches 4 or 5 years old.
 In most cases, a hernia that starts before 6 months of age closes by 1 year of age.
 But if the hernia is exceptionally large or does not go away by age 5, hernia surgery may be necessary as it can cause problems in adulthood.

 In addition, you should seek medical attention immediately if your child experiences the following symptoms:

 - Appears to be in a lot of pain